 Have you also set some boundaries for your new location?
 Quite often, in the first 12 months after an interstate or overseas move, friends and family from your old location will want to come and visit you (and possibly stay for lengthy periods).
 This can cause problems.

 Firstly, it will mean that your new home routines are disrupted whilst the guests are staying and you may end up being the local ‘tour guide’ each time people arrive.
 Secondly, these regular visits mean that you are not always in a position to accept invitations from people in your new location.
 Quite often, if you decline the first invitation, you may not get another one.
 If you cannot attend at the time they suggest, see if you can make another time to enjoy each other’s company in the near future.

-If you don't do this, you may find that after 12 months of regular visitors, your 'first chances' will have been used up and people will assume that you are fully settled.
+If you don’t do this, you may find that after 12 months of regular visitors, your ‘first chances’ will have been used up and people will assume that you are fully settled.
 Now that your old location friends and family know you are safe and well, they may be less likely to visit in the second 12 months.
 You could be left home alone waiting for the telephone to ring or people to drop in and visit.

 4. Do you have time for a reconnaissance trip?

-If you have an opportunity to complete a 'reconnaissance' trip before you move to a new location, this can help you recognise familiar sights when you arrive.
+If you have an opportunity to complete a ‘reconnaissance’ trip before you move to a new location, this can help you recognise familiar sights when you arrive.
 This can be very comforting if the time before moving has been hectic.
 A good first impression on arrival day can make the world of difference.
-See if you can time it so that you and the people you are moving with will be 'at your best’ (not exhausted after 24 hours of being awake and flying).
+See if you can time it so that you and the people you are moving with will be ‘at your best’ (not exhausted after 24 hours of being awake and flying).
 And if any extra assistance is available, make sure you use it.
 See if you can find someone to meet you at the airport or your new home when you arrive (even if you have never met them before – pay for this if you need to, it makes a huge difference).